Assignment 1: Pattern Studies

 Ambition to completion -

-time devoted to completly recreate original including details |
+time devoted to completely recreate original including details |

 |